 2. Equip Every Technician With Time Tracking Tools

-Coupled these with time tracking tools to measure billable hours to the minute, and you have a recipe for efficiency that frees up your administrative staff for other tasks.
+Coupled these with time-tracking tools to measure billable hours to the minute, you have a recipe for efficiency that frees up your administrative staff for other tasks.

 3. Set Up Digital Inventory Management For Your Parts

 Without a centralized office and warehouse, technicians may find it difficult to secure parts for service orders.
 A digital inventory management solution can solve this problem, automating the entire process of stockroom management and making it easy for anyone to determine the availability of a part, and order it for a customer.